-3.3.4 A confirmation email from the PC Secretary must be received by the club before any kit order is placed.
+3.3.4 A confirmation email must be received before any kit order is made.

-3.3.5 A new club entering the leagues or a club team, which is, or has been previously withdrawn from the leagues, will be added into the lowest league division at the discretion of the CompWG.
+3.3.5 A new club entering the leagues or a club team, which is, or has been previously withdrawn from the leagues, may be added into the lowest league division at the discretion of the CompWG.
 Alternative grading methods may be implemented.

-3.3.6 A club may apply to the PC, in writing, to enter a new team in a higher league (other than the Premier League).
-The PC reserves the right to alter League allocations and will decide where such team(s) shall be placed.
+3.3.6 A club may apply to the CompWG, in writing, to enter a new team in a higher league.
+The CompWG reserves the right to alter League allocations and will decide where such team(s) shall be placed.
 Alternative grading methods may be implemented.

 NB: No club may have more than 2 teams in any league division.
 No club team shall be relegated to a lower league in order to allow a club team to be placed in a higher league in respect of an application under this clause.
 (See 4.1.2)

 3.4.1 A player from a lower club team may play on a higher club team a maximum of 4 times, inclusive of Shield matches, without any consequence.
 Prior to playing for the fifth time, the player must be re-registered with the next higher club team via the Sportlomo website and the League Manager.
 The player will then be regarded as a member of that team and must not play for any other lower club team for the remainder of the season.

 3.4.2 A player registered to play with a club’s junior team may play on a senior team a maximum of 4 times, inclusive of Shield matches, without consequence.
 Prior to playing for the fifth time the player must be re-registered (see 3.4.1 above) for the team on which they are proposing to play within the senior league.
 The player will then be regarded as a member of that team and must not play for any junior club team, or any other lower club team at senior level for the remainder of the season.
 No further fee will be required to register as a senior club player.